 Beckloff is the Director of Child Nutrition for Bartlesville Public Schools.
 Beckloff has made sure that all children in Bartlesville have nutritious meals and that they do not go hungry while we all fight through the coronavirus pandemic.

-Friday, April 10th - Angie Bidleman
+Friday, April 10th - Adam Butterfield, Eric Bevins, and David Taylor

+During the standoff with the fugitive out of Cherryvale mentioned above, three Bartlesville firefighter were in the rescue raft in the Caney River below McKenzie (pictured below).The guys in the boat from front to back were Adam Butterfield, Eric Bevins, and David Taylor.
+They endured the heat for four hours in the boat and waited for what felt like forever for McKenzie to come down.
+Still, the three held on and got their guy for the Bartlesville Police Department.
+In a statement, Public Information Officer for the Bartlesville Fire Department, Bill Hollander, said "I’m sure they got pretty hot and uncomfortable sitting in that boat for that long but as you know, we will do whatever we need to do to help our citizens and our community."

 « Back to News